theNewDynamic/thenewdynamic.org/content/tool/siteleaf.md

   github: ''
   twitter: ''
   other: ''
-description: Siteleaf is a content management system designed for a better web.
+description: Siteleaf is a content management system for Jekyll
 resources: []

 ---